Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Introduction

 \section{Introduction}

-Understanding human behaviors—such as hand gestures \cite{ADADOGLOU}, actions~\cite{survey-HAR-introduction-shafizadegan2024multimodal}, and facial expressions \cite{survey-FER-JESWA-2024}—is a key area of artificial intelligence research.
-There is growing interest in developing Intelligent User Interfaces (IUIs) that offer more natural and intuitive ways for humans to interact with machines, replacing traditional tools like the keyboard and mouse.
+The recognition and interpretation of hand gestures \citep{ADADOGLOU} play a central role in advancing Human-Computer Interaction (HCI) and assistive communication systems.
+In recent years, deep learning-based vision-based hand gesture recognition (VHGR) has gained significant momentum as an active subfield of computer vision, building upon progress in related areas such as action~\citep{survey-HAR-introduction-shafizadegan2024multimodal} and facial expression recognition~\citep{survey-FER-JESWA-2024}.
 This has led to increased focus on Hand Gesture Recognition (HGR) across various applications.
-For example, HGR is used in human-robot interaction in industrial settings (e.g., robotic arm control \cite{Papadopoulos2021Access,ROBOTIC_ARM}), healthcare (e.g., robot-assisted surgery \cite{TELEOPERATED_SURGICAL_ROBOT}), and autonomous mobile robot navigation (e.g., UAVs \cite{MD-UHGRD_SA-YOLO} and UGVs \cite{ULTRA-RANGE-UGV-Bamani,Linardakis2024Access}).
-It also plays a key role in human-computer interaction, especially in AR/VR environments \cite{OO-dMVMT,EgoGesture_DATASET,BOAT-MI_VR}.
-In addition, the large population of deaf and hard-of-hearing individuals has driven research into automatic sign language recognition systems, aiming to improve communication and inclusion for these communities \cite{survey-deaf-mute-AIR-2024,NEURAL-SIGN-LANGUAGE-TRANSLATION-CVPR-CAMGOZ}.
+For example, HGR is widely used in Human-Robot Interaction (HRI) in industrial settings (e.g., robotic arm control \citep{Papadopoulos2021Access,ROBOTIC_ARM}), in healthcare (e.g., robot-assisted surgery \citep{TELEOPERATED_SURGICAL_ROBOT}), and in the autonomous navigation of mobile robots such as Unmanned Aerial \citep{MD-UHGRD_SA-YOLO} and Ground \citep{ULTRA-RANGE-UGV-Bamani,Linardakis2024Access} Vehicles (UAVs and UGVs).
+It also plays a key role in HCI, especially in VR/AR environments \citep{OO-dMVMT,EgoGesture_DATASET,BOAT-MI_VR}.
+In addition, the large population of deaf and hard-of-hearing individuals has driven research into automatic Sign Language Recognition (SLR) systems, aiming to improve communication and inclusion for these communities \citep{survey-deaf-mute-AIR-2024,NEURAL-SIGN-LANGUAGE-TRANSLATION-CVPR-CAMGOZ}.

-Given the importance of the applications mentioned above, Hand Gesture Recognition (HGR) has grown into a broad research field, generally divided into two main approaches: vision-based and sensor-based.
-Vision-based HGR relies on visual data such as RGB and depth images, as well as features derived from them—like pose heatmaps or optical flow.
-Sensor-based HGR, on the other hand, uses data from devices such as wearable gloves or surface EMG (sEMG) sensors, and even non-wearable sources like acoustic signals.
+Given the importance of the applications mentioned above, HGR has grown into a broad research field, generally divided into two main approaches: vision-based (VHGR) and sensor-based.
+VHGR relies on visual data such as RGB and depth images, as well as features derived from them, such as pose heatmaps or optical flow.
+Sensor-based HGR, on the other hand, uses data from devices such as wearable gloves or surface electromyography sensors, and even non-wearable sources like acoustic signals.
 Researchers have also explored multi-modal methods that combine inputs from different sources.
-In this study, we focus on vision-based HGR, as sensor-based methods often involve high cost and complex setup, making them less practical for real-world use.
-Vision-based approaches better align with the goal of HGR: to enable more natural, unobtrusive, and accessible human-machine interaction.
+In this study, we focus on VHGR, as sensor-based methods often involve high cost and complex setup, making them less practical for real-world use.
+Vision-based approaches better align with the goal of HGR: to enable more natural, unobtrusive, and accessible gesture-based interaction.